ClimbsRocks/ClimbsRocks.github.io/_posts/articles/2014-12-23-ShallowCopiesAndSlice.md

 var age2 = importantLifeInfo.slice();

-console.log(age2) will return what you expect:
+`console.log(age2)` will return what you expect:
-[2,['Batman', 'Teenage Mutant Ninja Turtles']];
+`[2,['Batman', 'Teenage Mutant Ninja Turtles']]`

+But `console.log(age1)` is where people get screwed up.

+##Slice copies over variables as pointers, and does not create a copy of the data each variable points to.

-But console.log(age1) is where people get screwed up. since myFavoriteSuperheroes is just a pointer to the place on the hard drive where that data object is stored, and slice just copies over the pointer not the data object itself, console.log(age1) will log
+Remember myFavoriteSuperheroes is a pointer to the place on the hard drive where that data object is stored, and slice just copies over the pointer not the data object itself.
+Console.log(age1) will log
 [1,['Batman', 'Teenage Mutant Ninja Turtles']]

-There are a few ways around this:
+##Ways to create a 'deep' copy that creates a copy of the data each variable points to

 1. Pass in the object itself (the object literal), rather than a variable that points to the object.
 2. Recursion!